-Take an inside look at what goes into Zoo Guardians’ Animal of the Month and get the story straight from a real-life Zoo Guardian!
-This month, animal keeper Mariel Lally shares the fluffy scoop on caring for red pandas.
-Mariel works on Asia Trail with giant pandas, sloth bears, clouded leopards, fishing cats, Asian small-clawed otter and, of course, red pandas!
+Take an inside look at what goes into Zoo Guardians’ Animal of the Month and get the story straight from a real-life Zoo Guardian.
+Animal keeper Mariel Lally works on Asia Trail with giant pandas, sloth bears, clouded leopards, fishing cats, Asian small-clawed otters and, of course, red pandas.
+This month, Lally shares the fluffy scoop on caring for red pandas.

 Red pandas are really interesting animals to work with, especially since they are an endangered species that we do not know as much about compared to other species, like the giant panda.
 They are very secretive in the wild, which makes them difficult to study.
 A lot of what we are learning about them comes from zoos!
 I feel lucky to work as closely as I do with them, because it gives me an opportunity to inspire visitors to care about red panda conservation.

 Red pandas are found in the Himalayan mountain range through Nepal, India and China, where it is snowy and freezing for a good portion of the year.
 This is drastically different from Washington, D.C.’s climate most of the year.
 During the winter, red pandas can easily stay out until the temperature reaches negative 10 degrees Fahrenheit, which rarely happens in D.C.!

 However, when it gets up to about 70 degrees, the red pandas need access to cooler areas.
 During our hot summers, our animal care team leaves the door open to their indoor enclosure, which is always about 65 degrees and breezy.